Income in the United States

 Income in the United States is measured by the various federal agencies including the Internal Revenue Service, Bureau of Labor Statistics, US Department of Commerce, and the US Census Bureau.
 Additionally, various agencies, including the Congressional Budget Office compile reports on income statistics.
 The primary classifications are by household or individual.
 The top quintile in personal income in 2022 was $117,162 (included in the chart below).
 The differences between household and personal income are considerable, since 61% of households now have two or more income earners.
-Median personal income in 2020 was $56,287 for full-time workers.
+Median personal income in 2020 was $56,287 for workers with full-time employment.

 This difference becomes very apparent when comparing the percentage of households with six figure incomes to that of individuals.
-Overall, including all households/individuals regardless of employment status, the median household income was $67,521 in 2020 while the median personal income (including individuals aged 15 and over) was $35,805.
+Overall, including all households/individuals regardless of employment status, the median household income was $67,521 in 2020 while the median personal income (including all individuals aged 15 and over, regardless of employment status) was $35,805.

 While wages for women have increased greatly, median earnings of male wage earners have remained stagnant since the late 1970s.
 Household income, however, has risen due to the increasing number of households with more than one income earner and women's increased presence in the labor force.